-Well it’s not easy to find examples of Christians who got the tough and tender balance just right in the Christian life.
+Well it’s not easy to find examples of Christians who got the tough/tender balance just right in the Christian life.
 Jesus is the supreme example of this, of course.
-Another example, a fallen example, comes from England in the 18th century, in a pastor named John Newton, as John Piper explained in his 2001 message to pastors titled, “John Newton: The Tough Roots of His Habitual Tenderness.”
+Another example, a fallen example, comes from England in the eighteenth century, in a pastor named John Newton, as John Piper explained in his 2001 message to pastors titled “John Newton: The Tough Roots of His Habitual Tenderness.”
 Here’s what he said:

-Ever since I came to Bethlehem in 1980 I have had this vision of what I want to be and what I want to be the means of others becoming.
-Because, in the early 1980’s, I read Matthew and Mark in my Greek testament, writing in the margin, TE and TO beside every tender thing Jesus said or did and every tough thing Jesus said or did.
-And when I got done the mixture was amazing.
-No man ever spoke, no man ever lived like this man spoke and lived.
+Ever since I came to Bethlehem in 1980, I have had this vision of what I want to be and what I want to be the means of others becoming.
+Because, in the early 1980s, I read Matthew and Mark in my Greek testament, writing in the margin, TE and TO beside every tender thing Jesus said or did, and every tough thing Jesus said or did.
+And when I was done, the mixture was amazing.
+No man ever spoke, no man ever lived, like this man spoke and lived.
 There is nobody like Jesus pastoring today.
-And I want to be more like that and I want you to be more like that and, therefore, as I look at pastors in history and I find one who got something that we need, then I bank on it for a while.
+And I want to be more like that, and I want you to be more like that, and therefore, as I look at pastors in history and I find one who got something that we need, then I bank on it for a while.
 And that is what I have been doing since July with Newton.

 And I know that this drunk peasant, who can’t stay on the donkey, is where we all are.
 Everybody in this room is falling off the horse on one side or the other on this matter of toughness and tenderness.
 And so, it is risky business in this room to say what I am going to say.
 There are a lot of us who are wimping out on truth when we ought to be lionhearted, and there are a lot who are wrangling with anger when we ought to be weeping.